 Have you ever experienced a what-if?
 Ever been dangerously close to a hazardous situation, to realize just how fortunate you were to have escaped, only to have it gnaw at you later?

 Today, as I celebrate this Independence Day, my mind goes back to a moment in time I shall never forget.

-The afternoon breeze, mingled with the whiff of hamburgers sizzling on the pit, put our troubles behind us.
-Don was in good spirits, along with ample supply of his favorite beverage.
+The afternoon breeze mingled with the whiff of hamburgers sizzling on the pit, put our troubles behind us.
+Don was in good spirits, along with an ample supply of his favorite beverage.
 He drank one after another, as he rehashed old childhood and war stories.
-I roasted marshmallows over the campfire, until raindrops drove us inside our van.
+I roasted marshmallows over the campfire until raindrops drove us inside our van.
 We tucked in for the night in our sleeping bags.

 In no time, Don’s snoring commenced.
 As my eyelids grew heavy, I thought, at least I’m not out in this wilderness alone.

 Sometime later, I awoke with a start, “Donny!
 Donny, wake up!”

 “Hmmm?” my still-asleep, great protector mumbled, turning over.

 I sat up and held my breath.
 I felt the van vibrate.
 The plunking sound of raindrops rattled across the rooftop, lashing at the van’s exterior.
 I strained to listen for something else, feel something else but wasn’t sure what.

 Only a case of bad nerves, I reasoned, starting to lie back down.
 No!
 There it is again.

 “Donny, did you feel that?
 Our whole van shook!”